 NATIONAL INSTITUTE OF FILM AND FINE ARTS

-MEMBER OF NATIONAL FILM ARCHIVE , GOVT.OF INDIA & AFFILIATED BY FEDERATION OF FILM SOCIETIES OF INDIA
+MEMBER OF NATIONAL FILM ARCHIVE , GOVT.OF INDIA & AFFILIATE TO THE FEDERATION OF FILM SOCIETIES OF INDIA

 35A, TOWN SHEND ROAD, BHAWANIPUR, KOLKATA-700025, WEST BENGAL